Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Model Learning Phases

 During Phase I, copying becomes more targeted.
 As shown in \cref{fig:copying_error_mode}, the rate of context copying rises to $33.6\%$ of outputs until $6.7$B tokens processed, and then falls for the rest of training.
 The rate of source word copying begins to rise later, overtaking context copying after $7.5$B tokens.
 A similar pattern appears in the repetition task, where context copying is even more prevalent, but also decays more quickly over training (see Appendix \cref{fig:app_copy_rates_full}).

-Performance on ZhoBLiMP, JBLiMP, and LINDSEA is notably lower than on MultiBLiMP.
-However, our model's performance matches the top scores reported by the respective authors ($83\%$, \citealp{DBLP:journals/corr/abs-2411-06096}, $78\%$, \citealp{someya-oseki-2023-jblimp}, and $22\%-65\%$ \citealp{DBLP:journals/corr/abs-2309-06085}). \paragraph{Phase II -- Transition to Translation} At around $11$B tokens processed, we observe the first successful predictions in \wlt for word pairs \emph{without} token overlap (\cref{fig:copying_error_mode}), indicating the development of generalizing mechanisms.
-Meanwhile, erroneous copying begins a steady decline that continues for the rest of training, suggesting the model's diminishing reliance on copying.
+\paragraph{Phase II -- Transition to Translation} At around $11$B tokens processed, we observe first successful predictions in \wlt for word pairs \emph{without} token overlap (\cref{fig:accuracy_by_bucket}), indicating the development of generalizing mechanisms.
+Meanwhile, erroneous copying begins a steady decline that continues for the rest of training, suggesting the model's diminishing reliance on copying (\cref{fig:copying_error_mode}).